Reporters (Indian TV series): Plot summary

-Just a day before their engagement bomb scare incidents occurs in which a bomb jacket is tied to Ananya and is aired live on news channel.
-Seeing Kabir standing strong by her side even in time of death, Ananya's mother realises her mistake of not trusting Kabir.
-After the bomb is defused, the next day Ananya and Kabir get engaged with happy consent of her mother.
-Shreya also lands up in their engagement realising that Ananya is Sudhir Kashyap's daughter and knowing truth about her father.Soon Malvika resigns (for personal development).
+Just a day before their engagement, a bomb scare incident occurs in which a bomb jacket is tied to Ananya and is aired live on the news channel.
+Seeing Kabir standing strong by her side even in time of death, Ananya's mother realizes her mistake of not trusting Kabir.
+After the bomb is defused, the next day, Ananya and Kabir get engaged with the happy consent of her mother.
+Hreya also lands up in their engagement from realizing that Ananya is Sudhir Kashyap's daughter and knows the truth about her father.
+Soon, Malvika resigns (for personal development).

-It is later revealed that RG was responsible for Ananya's father's death and Kabir all the while knew truth about Ananya's father's death, to which she breaks her engagement with Kabir.
-Kabir had hidden this truth fearing for life of his brother Rajveer's son who had once been kidnapped by RG forcing Kabir to unfollow this case.
+It is later revealed that RG was responsible for Ananya's father's death and, abir all the while, knew the truth about Ananya's father's death, to which she broke her engagement with Kabir.
+Kabir had hidden this truth, fearing for the life of his brother Rajveer's son, who had once been kidnapped by the RG, forcing Kabir to unfollow this case.
 RG and Shreya team up to kill Ananya and Kabir.
-In all this conspiracy Ronnie gets killed instead and Maanav realizes that this game is way more dangerous and gets scared.
-It is later revealed after investigation by Kabir and his colleagues and his stringer, that Shreya suffered from split Bipolar disorder and is still on its medication, which is revealed to the world and Shreya is fired from KKN.
-With the help of Maanav, Kabir gets sting operation done on Shreya and RG and truth is revealed to the world about conspiracy against Sudhir Kashyap and served justice.
-Finally Kabir and Ananya accept their love for each other and lead a happy life.
+In all this conspiracy, Ronnie gets killed instead and Maanav realizes that this game is way more dangerous and gets scared.
+It is later revealed, after an investigation by Kabir, his colleagues and his stringer, that Shreya suffers from split bipolar disorder and is still on medication, which is revealed to the world, and Shreya is fired from KKN.
+With the help of Maanav, Kabir gets a sting operation done on Shreya and RG and the truth is revealed to the world about the conspiracy against Sudhir Kashyap and served justice.
+Finally, Kabir and Ananya accept their love for each other and lead a happy life.